nichollsh/AGNI/README.md

 # AGNI
 Radiative-convective solver which uses SOCRATES (2306) for radiative-transfer.
 Flux boundary conditions are kept constant, with the upward LW flux being set by `tstar` and the downward SW flux being set by `toa_heating`.
-Designed for integration into a coupled atmosphere-interior code, with surface boundary conditions set by an interior model.
+The model is designed for integration into a coupled atmosphere-interior code, with surface boundary conditions set by an interior model, so it won't work well outside of these regimes (i.e. cool temperatures).

 Pronounced: *ag-nee*.
 Named after the fire deity of Hinduism.